Cristina Ferrare: Acting career and television hosting

+In 1966, the teenager, billed as Cindy Ferrare, made her TV acting debut in the Batman episode "The Cat's Meow," which featured pop duo Chad & Jeremy.

 Ferrare made her feature film debut in The Impossible Years (1968) opposite David Niven, playing the daughter of a university psychology professor.
 This was followed by a main role in the Western drama J. W. Coop (1972), directed by and starring Cliff Robertson and Geraldine Page.
 She subsequently starred as the titular character in Juan López Moctezuma's horror film Mary, Mary, Bloody Mary (1975), portraying a vampire roving a Mexican village.

 In 1975, Ferrare worked as the spokesperson for Max Factor.

 Ferrare was co-host of A.M.
 Los Angeles on KABC-TV for several years during the late 1980s.
 She also co-hosted the ABC television series The Home Show for several months in early 1989.
+Cristina played herself in the second episode of the forth and final season of It's Garry Shandling's Show for November of 1989.
 In 1990, Ferrare was featured in print advertising for Ultra Slim-Fast.
 She was also a substitute co-host on Good Morning America and Live! with Regis and Kathie Lee.
 In 1993, she was guest host for two episodes of Vicki!.

 Home and Family Show

-From November 1996 – August 1998, Ferrare co-hosted Home & Family on The Family Channel; the show ended on August 14, 1998, just one day before the channel became Fox Family Channel, which included a major restructuring of the network's programing.
+From November 1996 – August 1998, Ferrare co-hosted Home & Family on The Family Channel; the show ended on August 14, 1998, just one day before the channel became Fox Family Channel, which included a major restructuring of the network's programming.
 She later co-hosted a revived version of the show from 2012-2016 with Mark Steines on its new network Hallmark Channel.

 Ferrare's departure was abrupt and the audience was not given any explanation nor any notice prior to her departure.
 On June 21, 2016, Hallmark Channel confirmed that Ferrare would no longer co-host the show with Steines; former co-host of The View Debbie Matenopoulos was named as her replacement.
 In a statement via Facebook, Ferrare addressed her exit: "It's really very simple, Home and Family will have a season 5 which I am so happy for and the Network decided that they want a new co-host and that will be Debbie.
 She will do a great job!"